 While flickering lights may seem to be, at worst, a little ominous, the phenomenon should also alert family members to the possibility of electrical issues occurring in the home.

-Popular Mechanics noted that loose wire splices, worn light fixtures and other deterioration of electrical systems are responsible for the inconsistent flow of power that is responsible for wiring splice or a light fixture that’s worn out and needs to be replaced.
+Popular Mechanics noted that loose wire splices, worn light fixtures and other deterioration of electrical systems are responsible for inconsistent power flow, an electrical hazard that can also waste energy.

-In addition to an interrupted power flow, flickering lights indicate that the home’s wiring setup may be in need of rapid repair.
-Researching solutions as soon as the issue begins will help protect your household and family from combustible consequences of wiring failure in the future.
+Flickering lights indicate that the home’s wiring setup may be in need of rapid repair.
+Having an electrician offer solutions as soon as the issue begins will help protect your household and family from wasted energy or possibly an electrical fire due to wiring failure in the future.

-Prepare for weather to limit dangers and risks to the home
+Prepare for weather to limit electrical dangers and risks to the home